 This particular hotel has one of the best views of Amsterdam if you go to its main terrace.
 It is open to the public every afternoon for drinks and food.

 Pro tip: try to get the sunset from there and click Amsterdam on its most pink/orange hour.
 I guarantee a super shot from there!

-If you want to try to get something even cooler, wake up early, book a room there and try to get the sunrise.
+If you want to try to get something even more refreshing, wake up early, book a room there and try to get the sunrise.
 100% approved by Fotostrasse.

 The 2nd pro tip goes for the people booking the room: they have rooms on the corner with 50% or the room’s walls being windows.
 Fantastic for all the travel photographers out there!

 Restaurant De Kas on Frankendael park

 Another one of those places that make Amsterdam a unique city.
 This restaurant located in the most charming park in East Amsterdam is a greenhouse.

 Go for the photos and stay for the organic food, ok?
 And ask the staff if you can see the greenhouse where they grow most of the food served in the place, it is outstanding.